 The Target Field Taxi Stands are located outside of Gate 3 on 3rd Avenue and 5th Street, and near Gate 14 on 7th Street.
 Please visit us online at www.twinsbaseball.com/transportation for more information.

 The main Target Field Box Office is located on Target Plaza.
 On non game-days during the season, the Target Field Box Office is open from 9:00am - 5:00pm on weekdays, and 10:00am - 4:00pm on Saturdays.
-On game days, the Target Field Box Office will open at 9:00am and remain open until 30 minutes after the conclusion of that game.
+On game days, the Target Field Box Office will open at 9:00am and close at the conclusion of the game.
 Tickets may also be purchased online at www. twinsbaseball.com, by phone at 1-800-33-TWINS or 612-33-TWINS.

 Guests are encouraged to purchase tickets well in advance of game-day, at the Target Field Box Office, by phone, online, and during any game at the ticket booths near sections 103 and 204.
 Tickets may also be purchased at the ticket kiosks near each gate at Target Field.